 There is zero tolerance policy for abuse, rudeness or threats of any kind at our clinic and may lead to immediate dismissal from the practice.

-Unfortunately, sometimes there is a breakdown in trust between you and your physician.
+Unfortunately, sometimes there is a breakdown in trust or therapeutic relationship between you and your physician.
 This may occur because of the following reasons:

 - Any form of abuse, rudeness or threats by you towards any other patient, staff, physician or their family

 - Repeated “no-show” appointments with our office, other specialist offices, or testing centers without adequate reason or notification